-Where: | Formerly Abram, Lancashire at the Morris Dancers Ground at the end of Park Lane |
+| Where: | Abram, Lancashire at the Morris Dancers Ground at the end of Park Lane |

-When: | Formerly Last Saturday in June |
+| When: | Last Saturday in June |

-Time: | Formerly 11am |
+| Time: | 11am |

-Abram Morris Dancers were the only side in the country to perform in a circular formation, a style which is believed to be considerably older than the more common processional style used by others.
-Their annual day of celebrations in June was held to perpetuate their right to the Morris Dancers Ground in the village, which had been restored by them in recent times.”
+Abram Morris Dancers are the only side in the country to perform in a circular formation, a style which is believed to be considerably older than the more common processional style used by others.
+Their annual day of celebrations in June is held to perpetuate their right to the Morris Dancers Ground in the village, which had been restored by them in recent times.”
 A plot of land in Park Lane, 20 yards long by 16 wide, is fenced round and known as the Morris Dancers’ ground.
 The enclosure was originally taken from the waste, and the generally received opinion in the neighbourhood is that if Morris Dancing be not celebrated once in twenty years, the right to the land lapses.
 To this belief the custom probably owes its preservation.”
 From The Memorials of Abram by John Leyland, 1882.
 The dance was revived during the 1980s after a lapse of many years and was until recently a well established date in the local calendar, with local schoolchildren sometimes contributing to the dancing, who will hopefully form the next generation to carry the dance on into the future…(see below).

 Helpful Hints